 The NHS experiences a high volume of appointments that are missed due to patients not attending.
-Warrior Square Surgery are investigating this, and can report that during the presiding months the figures are:

 When a patient has an appointment and does not attend, it is stopping another patient, with genuine medical reasons, seeing a GP.

 If you cannot attend an appointment please contacted the surgery as soon as you know that you will not be available so that this can be released to another patient.

 Warrior Square Surgery has a DNA policy in place.
 Patients who do not attend appointments will now receive DNA warnings, on the 3rd DNA Warning patients will be asked to find another practice and removed from Warrior Squares patient list.